 Doctors of optometry offer services including the medical treatment of eye diseases such as glaucoma, management of the ocular consequences of diabetes, refractive care for myopia, hyperopia, astigmatism, and presbyopia with contact lenses and eyeglasses, and rehabilitation for visual disorders caused by brain injury or developmental disorders.
 Optometrists are valued members of the health care team who own private practices throughout the United States and Canada and also work in interdisciplinary settings such as hospitals, veterans' health facilities, community health centers, and military bases.

 The curriculum at the Michigan College of Optometry at Ferris State University is designed to produce doctors of optometry who are qualified to practice full-scope optometric care in any state and practice setting.
 This includes classroom, laboratory, and clinical training under the supervision of an outstanding, nationally recognized faculty.
-The college, which is a member institution of the Association of Schools and Colleges of Optometry and is accredited by the Accreditation Council on Optometric Education and the Higher Learning Commission, offers its four-year, doctoral level professional education program in an outstanding, modern facility that includes an on-campus clinic.
-Off-campus facilities also are used to maximize clinical education.
+The college, which is a member institution of the Association of Schools and Colleges of Optometry and is accredited by the Accreditation Council on Optometric Education and the Higher Learning Commission, offers its four-year, doctoral level professional education program in an outstanding, modern facility that includes an on-campus clinic which serves patients from the community and around the state.
+Off-campus facilities also are used to assure a full-scope clinical education.

 Applicants to the Michigan College of Optometry (MCO) must complete a minimum of three years (90 semester hours or 135 quarter term hours) of college or university education or have earned a baccalaureate degree prior to admission.
 An application may be submitted while the minimum requirements are being completed.
 The baccalaureate degree is preferred for applicants entering MCO unless the student is part of our 3+4 program.

-Pre-professional college/university courses must include the following: general biology (one year with lab); inorganic chemistry (one year with lab); organic chemistry (one year with lab); general physics (one year with lab); microbiology (one course with lab); calculus (one course); statistics (one course); speech (one course); general psychology (one course).
+Pre-professional college/university courses must include the following: general biology (one year with lab); inorganic chemistry (one year with lab); organic chemistry (one year with lab); biochemistry (one course); general physics (one year with lab); microbiology (one course with lab); calculus (one course); statistics (one course); general psychology (one course).

-Additional required courses for individuals entering without a baccalaureate degree include: English/composition (one year); humanities, 9 semester hours and behavioral science, and 9 other semester hours which should include the general psychology course.
+Additional required courses for individuals entering without a baccalaureate degree include: English/composition (one year); humanities, 9 semester hours; behavioral science, 9 semester hours which should include the general psychology course.

-Courses which are recommended but not required include business management or accounting, genetics, physiology, anatomy, embryology or developmental biology, and biochemistry.
+Courses which are recommended but not required include business management or accounting, genetics, physiology, anatomy, speech, embryology or developmental biology and speech.